2018 SHITBOX RALLY TERMS AND CONDITIONS

 - Teams must participate in the Shitbox Rally using the car(s) described when entering the Shitbox Rally.
 4 wheel drive (4×4), All wheel drive (AWD) and buses are not permitted.

 - Each team may spend up to a maximum of $1,000 per car purchasing the car and preparing the car for the Shitbox Rally (Car Budget).
-The Car Budget includes any costs in relation to roadworthiness (other than insurance).
+The Car Budget includes any costs in relation to roadworthiness (other than insurance and registration).
 If a wreck is purchased any costs for modifications and / or improvements are included in the Car Budget.
 If a team’s Participants complete work on the car themselves, associated labour costs are not included in the Car Budget i.e. a Participant cannot pay themselves.
 Any work on a car which is completed by a mechanic is included in the Car Budget.
 Costs associated with purchasing safety items deemed as tyres and seatbelts are not included in the Car Budget.
 If a team exceeds the Car Budget for any car, clause 18 below will apply.

 - Teams may use cars which have been donated to them provided that the value of the car and any costs associated with preparing the car for the Shitbox Rally are within the Car Budget.
 If a team receives parts for their car which have been donated to them, the value of these parts will be included in that team’s Car Budget.
 A group of judges (who know a thing or two about cars) will inspect each car entered in the Shitbox Rally and determine if its value and any costs associated with preparing the car for the Shitbox Rally have exceeded the Car Budget.
 The judges’ determination of value and costs is final.